mvolkmann/blog/src/sqlite.md

 The file `pets.db` exist now as long as at least one table was defined.

+## File Input

+SQL commands can be read from a file.
+For example, if the file `schema.txt` commands SQL commands then the command `sqlite3 demo.db < schema.txt`
+will execute the commands using the database `demo.db`.

+## Dot Commands

 The most commonly used dot commands are described in the following table:

 | Action                                            | Command                                                                                                      |